Jacques Tourneur, the Medium (2015) ****

 Dir.: Alain Mazars | Documentary | France 2015, 60 min.

 Jacques Tourneur (1904-1977) only directed four feature films in France between 1931 and 1934, before he went with his director father Maurice, to Hollywood, where he started making short films between 1936 and 1939.
-What followed was an extraordinary career of making classic B-pictures, all film noirs in different genres..
+What followed was an extraordinary career of classic B-pictures, fantasy dramas and film noirs in different genres..

 But Tourneur’s best known work was Out of the Past (1947), the classical ‘femme fatale’ noir in which private eye Jeff (Robert Mitchum) succumbs to the deadly charms of Kathie (Jane Greer), the girlfriend of mobster Whit (Kirk Douglas).
-Even though Jeff has broken with his past, living as a petrol station attendant in a small town, where he tells his new girl friend Ann Miller (Virginia Huston), his life story of passion and betrayal – he recants as soon as he encounters Kathie again, he is drawn to this deadly female, and the ending, very much like John Dall’s Barton Tarr in Joseph.
+Even though Jeff has broken with his past, living as a petrol station attendant in a small town, where he tells his new girl friend Ann Miller (Virginia Huston) about his life story of passion and betrayal – he recants as soon as he encounters Kathie again, he is drawn to this deadly female, and the ending, very much like John Dall’s Barton Tarr in Joseph.
 C. Lewis’ Gun Crazy, leaves him only one way out.
-Again, whilst there is enough action, the decisive moments are more or less silent: one look at Jeff’s face is enough, to let us know that his amour fou is stronger than his ratio.
-Likewise, Kathie’s most powerful weapons to subdue Jeff is not her gun – she kills Whit in cold blood, but her powerful big eyes, which change her expression seconds after the killing into the ‘helpless beautiful girl’, which Jeff has to save, against his better knowledge.
-All the torment of these powerful emotions can be read in the eyes and expressions of the self-destructing couple.
+Again, there is just enough action to drive the film forward, but the decisive moments are more or less silent: one look at Jeff’s face is enough to let us know that his amour fou is stronger than his rationale.
+Likewise, Kathie’s most powerful weapon to subdue Jeff is not her gun – she kills Whit in cold blood – but her soulful big eyes, which change her expression seconds after the killing into the ‘helpless beautiful girl’, who Jeff has to save, against his better judgement.
+All the torment of these powerful emotions can be read in the eyes and facial expressions of this self-destructing couple.

 REVIEWED AT VENICE FILM FESTIVAL 2015